Low-Key LA Luxury: 12 Affordable Hotels in

 The bottom line: there are deals to be had - and many come with history and touches of sparkle.

-Finding affordable hotels in Los Angeles isn't tricky once you get out of Beverly Hills or Calabasas.
+Finding an affordable hotel in LA isn't tricky once you get out of Beverly Hills or Calabasas.

 Looking for cheap places to stay in Los Angeles?
 Start with our twelve favorite properties.